 “When sales see that you’re also working hard for profits, they’ll be much more likely to support you,” suggests event staffing agency EventPro Strategies.
 “Good staff break down communication barriers and lay the groundwork for non-invasive ways to gather much-needed guest information.”

 Focus on Key Performance Indicators

 Turn your attention to your marketing metrics, taking a good look at your best key performance indicators.
-Challenge yourself to improve them with each ensuing show and keep a good record of your efforts.
+Challenge yourself to improve them with each show and keep a detailed record of your efforts.
 Moreover, share these results with sales and use them to illustrate that you’re working towards the top line.
-Good data can help ground the efficacy of even the most abstract trade show concepts in the minds of the team.
+Strong data can help ground the efficacy of even the most abstract trade show concepts in the minds of the team.